jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part2-DesignVariations.md

 Some things to consider:
 * Add headers in the first row to label the data
 * Remove columns of data that don't apply to your visualization
+* Convert data from one unit to another (ºC to ºF, percent, etc)
 * Merge your dataset with another
 * Cut entries that you don't want to include (ex: date ranges that aren't important to the story you want to tell) or that are missing key data